 Dos and Don'ts of V6 PMP® Exam Preparation

-3. Don't Ignore your materials, and your Prep Exercises, as your materials provide interactive learning.
+3. Don't Ignore your materials, and your Prep Exercises, as your materials provide interactive learning and also project management visibility and associations.
 They are very important when you are not understanding a question, especially in the Quiz H category and in the Quiz I category.

-Reading the quiz question, selecting an answer based on some logic, reasoning or thinking will help you do it in the PMP Exam.
+Reading the quiz question, selecting an answer based on some logic, reasoning or thinking will help you answer your real Exam questions.
 If it is not apparent to you, then pick any answer, then read the answer.
-Understand the reasoning, logic and / or appropriate concepts, think about what you should have applied and why it's the best answer, and move to the next question
+Understand the reasoning, logic and / or appropriate concepts, think about what you should have applied and why it's the best answer, and move to the next question.

-Read the answer at the bottom of the question.
-You should be understanding 75% of the content that aligns to quizzes FGHIA and be able to attain at least the high 60’s for quizzes JK and high 50’s to 60’s for quiz L. If you are scoring lower, then refer to these instructions and pull up your knowledge by studying your materials in unison after completing all quiz practice.
+You should understand 75% of the content that aligns to quizzes F/G/H/I and A and be able to attain at least the high 60’s for quizzes J and K and high 50’s to 60’s for quiz L. If you are scoring lower, then refer to your Exam Performance Checklist in Appendix A in your pmWorkbook.

 2. Use these essential tools to look up answers to the questions or to increase your knowledge when you are getting too many practice questions wrong.
 Use Workflow 13 to open to the areas that you are learning in your quiz practice.
 See slide/page 540 for which areas are represented in each quiz.